krasznaa/atlas-external-example/README.md

-# atlas-external-example
+# ATLAS External Example

-Example for a well behaved external library that the ATLAS Experiment could easily use.
+This is a relatively sxample for a "well behaved" external library that the [ATLAS Experiment](https://atlas.cern/) could easily use in its offline software.